Mark W. Adams

 Dr. James D. Plummer has served as a director of Cadence since 2011.
-Dr. Plummer has been a Professor of Electrical Engineering at Stanford University since 1978, and the Dean of the School of Engineering since 1999.
-Dr. Plummer received his PhD degree in Electrical Engineering from Stanford University.
-Dr. Plummer has published over 400 papers on silicon devices and technology, has won numerous awards for his research, and is a member of the U.S. National Academy of Engineering.
-Dr. Plummer also directed the Stanford Nanofabrication Facility from 1994 to 2000.
-Dr. Plummer also serves as a director of International Rectifier Corporation and Intel Corporation.
+Dr. Plummer has been a Professor of electrical engineering at Stanford University since 1978 and served as the Dean of the Stanford School of Engineering from 1999 to 2014.
+Dr. Plummer has received numerous awards for his research and is a member of the U.S. National Academy of Engineering.
+Dr. Plummer directed the Stanford Nanofabrication Facility from 1994 to 2000.
+Dr. Plummer also serves as a director of Intel Corporation.

 Dr. Alberto Sangiovanni-Vincentelli has served as a director of Cadence since 1992 and was a co-founder of SDA Systems, Inc., a predecessor of Cadence.
-Since 1976, Dr. Sangiovanni-Vincentelli has been a professor of electrical engineering and computer sciences at the University of California, Berkeley, where he holds the Edgar L. and Harold H. Buttner Chair of Electrical Engineering.
-Dr. Sangiovanni-Vincentelli was elected to the U.S. National Academy of Engineering in 1998 and received the Kaufman Award from the Electronic Design Automation Consortium in 2001, the IEEE/RSE Wolfson James Clerk Maxwell Medal for his impact on the development of electronics and electrical engineering or related fields in 2008, the ACM/IEEE A. Richard Newton Technical Impact Award in Electronic Design Automation in 2009 and the EDAA Lifetime Achievement Award in 2012.
+Dr. Sangiovanni-Vincentelli has been a Professor of electrical engineering and computer sciences at the University of California, Berkeley since 1976.
+Dr. Sangiovanni-Vincentelli was elected to the National Academy of Engineering in 1998 and received the Kaufman Award from the Electronic Design Automation Consortium in 2001, the IEEE/RSE Wolfson James Clerk Maxwell Medal for his exceptional impact on the development of electronics and electrical engineering or related fields in 2008, the ACM/IEEE A. Richard Newton Technical Impact Award in Electronic Design Automation in 2009 and the EDAA Lifetime Achievement Award in 2012.

 George M. Scalise